 For the Typing Enthusiast at Home

-When you’re not bothering anyone, you have more flexibility.
-You might want a keyboard that has a satisfying sound, but one that is deep and muted rather than high-pitched and clacky.
+When noise is not a concern for others, you have more flexibility.
+You might prefer a keyboard with a satisfying sound that is deep and muted rather than high-pitched and clacky.

-- Switches: This is a great place for high-end silent tactile switches like Zilents or Boba U4s, which provide excellent feedback.
+- Switches: This is an excellent opportunity for high-end silent tactile switches like Zilents or Boba U4s, which provide superior feedback.

-- Customization: Consider a “hot-swappable” keyboard.
-This allows you to change switches easily without soldering, so you can experiment to find your perfect feel and sound.
+- Customization: Consider a “hot-swappable” keyboard, which allows you to change switches easily without soldering, enabling experimentation to find your perfect feel and sound.

 Top Picks for the Best Quiet Mechanical Keyboard in 2025

-Already have a mechanical keyboard?
-With a few simple modifications, you can significantly reduce its noise output.
+If you already own a mechanical keyboard, a few simple modifications can significantly reduce its noise output.

-- Lube Your Switches: Applying a thin layer of specialized lubricant (like Krytox 205g0) to the switch stem and housing reduces friction and dampens sound.
-This is the single most effective mod for improving both sound and feel.
+- Lube Your Switches: Applying a thin layer of specialized lubricant, such as Krytox 205g0, to the switch stem and housing reduces friction and dampens sound.
+This is the most effective modification for improving both sound and feel.

-- Add Case Foam: Open up your keyboard’s case and add a layer of custom-cut neoprene or EVA foam to the bottom.
-This will absorb vibrations and eliminate hollowness.
+- Add Case Foam: Open your keyboard’s case and insert a layer of custom-cut neoprene or EVA foam into the bottom.
+This absorbs vibrations and eliminates hollowness.

 - Perform a “Tape Mod”: Placing one or two layers of painter’s tape on the back of the PCB (Printed Circuit Board) can absorb high-frequency sounds, resulting in a deeper, more pleasant sound profile.